CSS

 :not()

-The :not() functional pseudo-class matches elements that do not match the selectors in its argument.
+The :not() CSS pseudo-class represents elements that do not match a list of selectors.

 :nth-child()